Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Cultures/Kehts/[Culture].md

 humiliation, self-harm and sacrifices follow on, however in a ways more rational and sensible than their goblin kind did, as a heritage of their new, ascended culture.

+### Blind Mother
+Every now and then, spirits of the area choose kehts to become **Blind Mothers**.
+The ways they do it are unknown.
+Chosen kehts are believed to lose sight, as from now on, the spirit will guide the Blind Mothers with their moves, doings and speak.
+While the name may retain gender alignment, also male kehts can become a blind mother - it is not a role inherent to kehtic women.
+The name however is frequently used due to kehtic matriarchy.

+Whether Blind Mothers really lose sight is unknown, but they do appear with their eyes closed.
+It strikes a certain symbolism common throughout both kehtic and erdic cultures, of an eye.
+For kehts, Blind Mother has eyes both open and closed - she looks into the realm of the flesh, and the realm of the spirits.
+For erds, the eyes are only closed - they look into the past (which they consider a space of spirits), communicating with the Current in a way more subconscious, absent form.

 ### The Mask Theatre
 Kehtic religious practices revolve around the monthly mass done in a form of mask theatre.
 The mask has special meaning for kehtic culture - it is a symbol of connection to spiritual